 Trinity Biotech has launched the Premier Resolution, its next generation Haemoglobinapothy Analyzer in Europe and the Middle East after undergoing rigorous and successful field trials.
-The Company expects to submit the Premier Resolution to the FDA for approval in 2022.
-The submission has been significantly delayed due to the Covid-19 pandemic.
+In 2022, we submitted a 510(k) clearance for the Premier Resolution to the FDA.
 The Premier Resolution uses an internally designed column as well as state of the art hardware and software.